Certificate of Lawful Development Appeal Decisions by category of

 separate heading “A side elevation of the original dwellinghouse”.

-limitation does not prevent outbuildings from being within the additional area that can be covered if
+other words, this limitation does not prevent outbuildings from being within the additional area that can be

 prevents outbuildings from being within the area that is directly in between the side wall of the